mlcoursemm/cv2021spring/README.md

 3. Francois Chollet.
 [Deep Learning with Python](http://faculty.neu.edu.cn/yury/AAI/Textbook/Deep%20Learning%20with%20Python.pdf), 1st edition, Manning, 2017.
 ## <a name="links1" /> Useful links
 ### Machine learning
-* It is desirable to have a base in the form of a machine learning course (for example, [here](https://github.com/mlcoursemm/ml2020autumn) lies the appropriate course)
+* It is desirable to have a base in the form of a machine learning course done (for example, [here](https://github.com/mlcoursemm/ml2020autumn) can be found the appropriate course)
 ### Python
 * A brief introduction to the Python programming language [here](https://github.com/mlcoursemm/py2020autumn)